 • You will pay more money towards your WRS retirement benefit.
 In 2024:

-• Protective occupation employees due to Act 4 will contribute 14.3% of their salary to their WRS retirement benefit.
+• Act 4 protective county jailers will contribute 14.3% of their salary to their WRS retirement benefit.

 • General employees and protective occupation employees not affected by Act 4 will contribute 6.9% of their salary to their WRS retirement benefit.